-Illustration 22: Example of a Package Label
+Illustration 25: Example of a Package Label

+Product name

-1 Product name 6 Company name, address.
-2 Model code: M/C includes 27 characters of the mod- 7 UKAC address. el code.
-8 Company website.
-3 Power rating: The 1st line lists the typical motor power rating at the referenced voltages.
-9 Barcode for European Article Number (EAN).
-Approval marking required on packaging (more ap- The 2nd line lists input ratings (voltage range, frequency, and input current at given input vol- tages). proval markings on the drive).
-The 3rd line lists output ratings (voltage range, frequency, and rated output currents at the giv- en input voltage).
+3 Power rating:

+- The 1st line lists the typical motor power rating at the referenced voltages. - The 2nd line lists input ratings (voltage range, frequency, and input current at given input voltages). - The 3rd line lists output ratings (voltage range, frequency, and rated output currents at the given input voltage). - 4 Enclosure: States the protection rating of the drive both as an Ingress Protection rating and an UL compliant rating. - 5 2D code with information about the order.